TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/5. Event_Related_Module/Analyse_Event_Related_Signal_Window/Functions/README.txt

 % Note: If multiple Channels in input data. mean is calculated.
 All selected trials are concatonated to a supertrial.
 Every calculation is done with this
 % supertrial and converted back to the original data format afterwards

-% Inputs: 1. data: Format: 3D Matrix with Channel x Trials x Time Points as
+% Inputs: 1.
+Data: Format: 3D Matrix with Channel x Trials x Time Points as
 %                  dimensions.
 (Mean over channel when multiple channels)
 %         3. time: Vector containing time points (in seconds)
 %         4.
 FreqRange: Frequency range of narrwoband filter [min frequ, max frequ, steps from min to max freq] in Hz